-The majority of a student's time in school is spent in the classroom; it follows that the majority of inappropriate behaviour will also occur there.
+The majority of a student's time in school is spent in classrooms; it follows that most inappropriate behaviour will also occur there.
 Consequently, the most important person in enforcing high standards of behaviour in the classroom is the class teacher.
 These sanctions will normally be in accordance with the BFL code and involve sanctions at stages 1 to 5.